|Attendance||UCAS code/apply||Year of entry|

 Watch this video to find out what our students have to say about studying this course at Kingston University:

-Year 1 will give you a thorough grounding in historical and contemporary developments in media and culture and their social, political and economic impacts, both in Britain and overseas.
-You will be introduced to particular media forms and genres, and to relevant conceptual frameworks for the analysis of media and communication.
-Finally, you will be given an introduction to production practice and will be encouraged to relate this practice to the wider world of contemporary media production.
+Year 1 examines historical and contemporary developments in media and culture, and their social, political and economic impacts in the UK and overseas.
+It introduces media forms and genres, and the analysis of media and communication.
+You will be given an introduction to production practice and encouraged to relate this to the wider world of contemporary media production.

 Please note that this is an indicative list of modules and is not intended as a definitive list.
 Those listed here may also be a mixture of core and optional modules.